Gusarich/ton-bot-example/README.md

-# ton-bot-example
+# TON payments Telegram Bot Example

-Example of Telegram bot that can recieve payments in TON
+Example of Telegram bot that can recieve payments in TON.

 All sources are in `src` directory